 US unveils funding for passenger rail projects in Baton Rouge, north and south Louisiana

-The Biden administration today announced funding for the nation's first high-speed rail projects, along with funding for passenger rail projects in Baton Rouge and other lines in north and south Louisiana.
+BATON ROUGE — The Biden administration today announced funding for the nation's first high-speed rail projects, along with funding for passenger rail projects in Baton Rouge and other lines in north and south Louisiana.

 The Corridor Identification and Development Program includes a grant of up to $500,000 to the Louisiana Department of Transportation and Development for the proposed corridor linking Baton Rouge and New Orleans, along with similar grants for three other projects in the state.